wiviw5/curseforge-api-example/README.md

 This uses the pip package [requests](https://pypi.org/project/requests/), and will not work without it.
 Installation guide can be found within the link.

-This should work on all operating systems, please report if it does not..
+This should work on all operating systems, please report if it does not.

 ---